E70M/super-rentals-backend/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is a backend server written in Ruby on Rails for the Ember.js Super Rentals tuorial.
+It is designed to receive requests and send responses according to the [JSON API specification](https://jsonapi.org/).

+* **Ruby version**: 2.6.3p62

-* Configuration
+* **Rails version**: 6.0.3.2

-* Database creation

-* Database initialization
+* **System dependencies**: rails, rspec-rails, database_cleaner

-* How to run the test suite
+* **How to run the test suite**: This server uses the RSpec framework.
+To execute, run the following command in the root directory:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+`bundle exec rspec`